swimmingly/yodrew.github.io/_pages/psychology.md

 - factory food (including unripe harvesting, chemical farming, genetic modification, irradiation)
 - and finally, the last nail so big it splinters the coffin: _school_.

 The violence of job, military, hospital, the street, and prison go without saying.
-My point is that things just as bad are happening to people with a thousandth the strength to endure them.
+My point is that things just as bad are happening to people with a millionth the capacity to endure them, ie, infants.

 Of exactly what brutalized _you_, you may already have some idea.
 I invite you to find out for sure in darkness, where you have a real chance to recover from it once and for all.
 Between retreats, the depth psychologists mentioned below can also help provide words for what you are going through.